mcvoid/mcvoid.github.io/content/_index.md

 * **Use Equipment** They may use the equipment at a tool, or an improvsied weapon, or may activate an ability the equipment gives them.
 They do so by wearing or holding the equipment as appropriate.
 Merely carrying it (such as in a backpack) is not sufficient.
 * **Interact** They may push a button, open a door, roll a barrel, or interact with any other reachable object in their environment.
 * **Improvise** They may try to do anything else that the character can think of that's capable of being done in a few seconds.
 The referee determines the outcome.

-#### Tactical Play

-A turn in tactical play happens much like casual play, but on each turn a character may either move *or* perform an action, not both.

 ### Morale